cloudflare/cloudflare-docs/products/registrar/src/content/renew-domains/index.md

 <Aside type='note'>

-If you want to delete your domain from Cloudflare, make sure to disable <strong>Auto Renew</strong> on your domain within Registrar.
+If you want to delete your domain from Cloudflare, disable <strong>Auto Renew</strong> on your domain within Registrar.

 </Aside>